mmore500/waves/syllabus.md

 Laptops are encouraged in class!
 They're useful for live coding and googling arcane C++ questions.
 However, for your own educational benefit and out of consideration of your classmates, please limit your laptop use to class-related activities (e.g., *not* social media, news sites, or homework).

+## Boilerplate

+From this section onwards, syllabus components are standard boilerplate!

 ## Spartan Code of Honor Academic Pledge